zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Karam then says, “Okay, for instance” – meaning for  example – “would you guys be open to polygamy?”
 “Polygamy” (polygamy) is the practice of having more than one wife or more than one husband at a time.
 N ow, contrary to what some people think, polygamy is not legal in any state or  territory of the United States.
 I have heard some people who thought that this was tr ue, but it definitely is not.

 Now, that doesn’t mean that there aren’t some peopl e who live in what are, in effect, polygamous relationships, but they are not legally married.
-You can only be legally married to one person at a time, at leas t here in the U.S. Why you would want to have more than one wife, for example,  I have no idea.
+You can only be legally married to one person at a time, at leas there in the U.S. Why you would want to have more than one wife, for example,  I have no idea.
 Clearly someone who believes in that hasn’t been married be fore – but anyway, back to our story.

 Karam says, “Somehow I can’t picture either of you sharing your spouse with someone else.”
 “To be able to picture” (picture) so meone is to imagine someone in a certain situation.
 Karam is saying that he can not imagine that either Daniel or